Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 slammers

-Dave almost 15 years ago
+Dave over 15 years ago

 Dave